-A 2.6.1 Members of the Board of Directors / Governing Board informed the Board of Directors / Governing Board (Supervisory Board/Audit Committee) if they (or any other person in a close relationship to them) had a significant personal stake in a transaction of the company.
+A 2.6.1 Members of the Board of Directors / Governing Board informed the Board of Directors / Governing Board (Supervisory Board/Audit Committee) if they (or any other person in a close relationship to them) had a significant personal stake in a transaction of the company (or the company's subsidiary).

-A 2.6.2 Transactions between board and executive management members (and persons in close relationship to them) and the company were conducted according to general rules of practice of the company, but with stricter transparency rules in place.
+A 2.6.2 Transactions between board and executive management members (and persons in close relationship to them) and the company (or its subsidiary) were conducted according to general rules of practice of the company, but with stricter transparency rules in place.